 In a primitive land filled with magic, witches and giants, a sixteen-year-old musician named David is summoned to chase away the nightmares haunting the King each night.
-But more than bad dreams trouble the King.
+But bad dreams aren’t the only thing troubling the King.
 Demons torment him, and David will need more than music to break the curse.

-Demons are only the first sign of a deeper and darker evil that plagues the countryside.
-Bent on revenge and an insatiable thirst for power, the Witch of Endor and a giant named Goliath lead an invading force against the kingdom.
-King Saul’s army is crumbling and only a champion can save them, but who would be fool enough to face the giant?
+A deeper and darker evil plagues the countryside.
+Two powerful foes—the Witch of Endor and a giant named Goliath—lead an army that threatens to enslave the country.
+The King’s army is crumbling and only a champion can save them, but who would be fool enough to face the giant?

 Princess Michal is frustrated by the constraints of palace life, but David’s arrival makes things infinitely more interesting.
-She finds herself drawn to him, but a romance with a poor musician is strictly forbidden for the king’s daughter.
-Only by defying her father’s wishes and risking her freedom do they have a chance to be together.
+She finds herself drawn to him, but the King strictly forbids a romance with a poor musician.
+Only by defying her father’s wishes and risking her freedom will they have a chance to be together.

 The story is whimsical, adventurous, and has giants, witches, and all the fantasy and excitement readers are looking for.
-There is a stream of diverse characters; these are well sketched, making them memorable to readers.
-The narration is vivid and descriptive, making the characters and scenes come alive in front of readers.
-The author manages to keep the pace and movement steady till the end, making the story compelling and entertaining.
-David's dilemma of choosing between saving the kingdom or being with the princess is palpable, and the skeins of fantasy are woven deftly through the plot till the end.
-The book will make readers believe in magic, giants, witches, and fantasy, and find a sense of belonging and normalcy in that world.
-The book is definitely a must-read for all those who are looking for entertainment, intrigue, and some escapism.
+The characters are diverse and memorable.
+The narration is vivid and descriptive, making the scenes come alive in front of readers.
+David’s dilemma is palpable and the skeins of fantasy are woven deftly through the plot till the end.
+This book will make readers believe in magic.
+Definitely a must read.